Updated May 17, 2023

-Introduction to DES Algorithm
+Introduction to Data Encryption Standard (DES) Algorithm

-And it follows 16 rounds for encrypting data.
+- It uses 16 rounds for encrypting data.

 - Encryption Logic